 Care Economy: Anywhere people congregate, they require healthcare, social assistance, and other supportive services to keep them healthy and working.
 Healthcare has grown over the past several years to rival agriculture in terms of total employment and already provides the most wages in the five-county area.
 Demand for healthcare workers, already incredibly high, spiked during the COVID-19 pandemic as long hours and difficult working conditions took their toll on the existing workforce.
+Healthcare is tied with information as the highest growth industry by employment over the next five years.

-Childcare is a particularly acute challenge affecting NCW families and their ability to engage in the workforce, affecting work time, productivity and long term career development.
+Childcare is a particularly acute challenge affecting NCW families and their ability to engage in the workforce, affecting work time, productivity and long-term career development.
 An estimated 30,658 children are under the age of six regionally, with 26 percent (7,973 children) living in low income households.
 The majority (67%) are children of color.
-For many families childcare costs are out of reach financially, even when scarce childcare providers can be found.
+For many families, childcare costs are out of reach financially, even when scarce childcare providers can be found.
 The North Central region employs 942 early learning and childcare professionals, 80 percent of whom are female.
 Most childcare providers however make near poverty wages and qualify for government assistance, exacerbating critical childcare workforce shortages.
 Washington STEM, Apple STEM Network, and the North Central Early Learning Coalition are focused on overcoming these significant barriers to providing access to affordable childcare regionally.